 An Ongoing Program is a sequence of distinct events or activities, free and open to the public, taking place continually over the course of an academic year or semester.
 (Events or activities, such as a conference or gallery opening, that take place continuously or over a relatively compressed amount of time—a day or so—fall under the Small Conferences funding category).

-Please Note: While the Board welcomes all proposals (with the exception the suspended categories), it will prioritize individual/collaborative research over other activities and programming.
+Please Note: While the Board welcomes all proposals, it will prioritize individual/collaborative research over other activities and programming.
 The following guidelines specify the maximum amount of support available to programs and, when appropriate, the changes in those amounts over time.
 They do not, however, mean that the Board will necessarily award the proposal all or any of the funding requested.
 Apart from the merits of the proposal, the Board will consider its own total budget, the likely demands on its resources, and its programmatic priorities in determining whether to fund a proposal, and at what level.

 The Center has adopted the following funding guidelines to ensure that valuable programs receive adequate initial funding, and that, as they become well established, they begin to become increasingly self-sustaining.